SalesVista/stateless-validation/README.md

 - Is 3 to 64 characters long
 - Consists of only lowercase letters, numbers, underscores, or hyphens

+### `sv.isValidPassword(string)`

+Accepts a single string and returns a boolean indicating if the given string is a valid password.

+A password is valid if it meets the following criteria:

+- Is at least 6 characters long

+### `sv.isValidEmail(string)`

+Accepts a single string and returns a boolean indicating if the given string is a valid email.

+A email is valid if it meets the following criteria:

+- Conforms to the format of _{local-part}@{domain}_

 ## Releasing

 After one or more PRs have been merged to master, you can cut a new release with the following commands: